jeanlucbazimya/colorstackwinterhack2025-QuadDash/README.md

 ## Project Description

-QuadDash is a campus ride-sharing platform built specifically for students at rural Historically Black Colleges and Universities (HBCUs).
-Unlike commercial rideshare services like Uber and Lyft that are often unreliable or completely unavailable in these areas, QuadDash provides a trusted, community-driven solution for student transportation needs.
+QuadDash is a campus ride sharing platform built specifically for students at rural Historically Black Colleges and Universities (HBCUs).
+Unlike commercial rideshare services like Uber and Lyft that are often unreliable or completely unavailable in these areas, QuadDash provides a trusted, community driven solution for student transportation needs.

 The platform connects verified students who need rides (Riders) with fellow students who can provide them (Drivers), all within the safety of their own university community.

-### Supported Universities

-- Grambling State University
-- Howard University
-- Spelman College
-- Morehouse College
-- Florida A&M University
-- Hampton University

----

 ## The Problem